centrifugal/centrifugo/docs/content/server/protocol.md

 });
 ```

 Client created in `disconnected` state with `reconnect` attribute set to `true` and `reconnecting` flag set to `false` .
 After `connect()` called state goes to `connecting`.
 It's only possible to connect from `disconnected` state.
 Every time `connect()` called `reconnect` flag of client must be set to `true`.
 After each failed connect attempt state must be set to `disconnected`, `disconnect` event must be emitted (only if `reconnecting` flag is `false`), and then `reconnecting` flag must be set to `true` (if client should continue reconnecting) to not emit `disconnect` event again after next in a row connect attempt failure.
-In case of failure next connection attempt must be scheduled automatically with backof strategy.
+In case of failure next connection attempt must be scheduled automatically with backoff strategy.
 On successful connect `reconnecting` flag must be set to `false`, backoff retry must be resetted and `connect` event must be emitted.
 When connection lost then the same set of actions as when connect failed must be performed.

 Client must allow to subscribe on channels: